-The participant is required to give advance notice of anticipated absences from work, regardless of the reason.
-If this cannot be done in person, the participant must call the Worksite Supervisor immediately to report anticipated absences.
+All MBSYEP participants are required to give advance notice of anticipated absences from work, regardless of the reason.
+If this cannot be done in person, the participant must call the worksite supervisor immediately to report anticipated absences.

-The Supervisor must notify their Employer/Host Coordinator about the participant's absenteeism when:
+The supervisor must notify their employer/host coordinator about the participant's absenteeism when:

-- The participant is absent more than three (3) consecutive days without communicating with the Supervisor about the anticipated absences. - The Worksite Supervisor determines the participant has been absent too frequently or is establishing a pattern of absenteeism.
-Youth may be terminated for missing three (3) consecutive workdays without notifying the Supervisor.
+- The participant is absent more than three (3) consecutive days without communicating with the supervisor about the anticipated absences. - The worksite supervisor determines the participant has been absent too frequently or is establishing a pattern of absenteeism.
+Youth may be terminated for missing three (3) consecutive workdays without notifying the supervisor.

 Participants will not be paid for any absences.
-If you would like to schedule youth for makeup hours, you must obtain approval from your Employer/Host Coordinator before scheduling them.
+If you would like to schedule youth for makeup hours, you must obtain approval from your employer/host coordinator before scheduling them.